2009 Parameter #1 - 24 hrs in silence

 Parameter originates from ideas about the significance of experience and how our understanding and interpretation of that experience can take on other forms when people and their personal accounts of the same event are shared or adopted.
 Parameter acts as an interface for individual and collective experience, the project creates alternative realities that explore the effects of non-verbal communication on shared events.

-By creating and prescribing the parameters of unique social contexts – located in an underground mine, a Northumberland pub, a hotel in Plymouth, Smith facilities durational live events for groups of people who share the same rules of engagement.
+By creating and prescribing the parameters of unique social contexts – located in an underground mine, a Northumberland pub, a hotel in Plymouth, Smith created durational live events for groups of people who would share the same rules of engagement.
 Each Parameter event is unique, however common threads include the prohibition of entertainment devices, recording, documentation, speech or conversation.

-Smith explains that, ‘participants should make every effort to independently internalise the physical, psychological and visceral reading of their experiences while remaining aware of one and another’s’ presence.’
+Smith explained that, ‘participants should make every effort to independently internalise the physical, psychological and visceral reading of their experiences while remaining aware of one and another’s’ presence.’
 It is only after a specified amount of time that those involved can begin to share their experience through speech and retrospective analysis.
 At this point, participants will be accompanied by a new group member who, as a ‘outsider’, will listen and contribute to discussions.
 Commenting through discussion, posterior dialogues and writing upon the social, physical and psychological effects of people’s release from an extreme or unusual situation, this person is always absent from the events themselves.

-Relevant points of interest for Parameter include but are not restricted to: paralanguage, consciousness, specific response to place and experience, non-verbal communication, durational performance and the problems of documentation.
+Relevant points of interest for Parameter include but are not restricted to: paralanguage, consciousness, site specific response to place and experience, non-verbal communication, durational performance and the problems of documentation.

 A: An arbitrary constant whose value characterises a member of a system (as a family of curves).
 Also: a quantity (as a mean or variance) that describes a statistical population.
 B: An independent variable used to express the coordinates of a variable point and functions of them.